Legendaddy (How I Met Your Mother)

-"Legendaddy" is the 19th episode of the sixth season of the American sitcom How I Met Your Mother and the 131st episode overall.
+"Legendaddy" is the 19th episode of the sixth season of the American sitcom How I Met Your Mother.
 The series revolves around Ted Mosby (Josh Radnor) and his group of friends in New York City as he recounts to his children the story of how he met their mother.
 The episode was directed by Pamela Fryman and written by series co-creator Dan Gregor and Doug Mand.
-The episode received positive reviews by critics who praised the performances of Harris and Lithgow.
-It aired on CBS on March 21, 2011, to an audience of 8.03 million viewers.
+It first aired on CBS on March 21, 2011, to an audience of 8.03 million viewers.
+The episode received positive reviews by critics who praised the performances of Neil Patrick Harris and guest star John Lithgow.

-"Legendaddy" follows Barney Stinson (Neil Patrick Harris) as he reconnects with his father Jerome Whittaker (guest star John Lithgow) who abandoned him as a child.
+"Legendaddy" follows Barney Stinson (Harris) as he reconnects with his father Jerome "Jerry" Whittaker (Lithgow) who abandoned him as a child.
 Meanwhile Marshall Eriksen (Jason Segel) attempts to get his friends to treat him like they did prior to his father's death.
+Barney having an absent father had a plot point first established in the second season, the introduction of Jerry was first teased earlier in the sixth season in the closing moments of "Last Words".
+Lithgow was the first choice to play the character; he reprised his role later in season six and season nine.